Jail and Inmate Search in Arizona

 |Unknown or not reported:||0|

-Arizona’s prison system is operated and maintained by the Department of Justice with 22 jails located around 15 counties.
-Arizona also sustains ten prisons in the state with a staff of 9,184 employees, and they operate with an annual budget of $1.08 billion.
-The Arizona community corrections system has many inmates that are on parole or probation.
-The incarceration rate in Arizona is 585 (per hundred thousand).
-The cost per inmate in Arizona is $24,805 per year.
+AZ prison system is operated and maintained by the Department of Justice with 22 jails located around 15 counties.
+AZ also sustains ten prisons in the state with a staff of 9,184 employees, and they operate with an annual budget of $1.08 billion.
+The state community corrections system has many inmates that are on parole or probation.
+The incarceration rate in AZ is 585 (per hundred thousand).
+The cost per inmate in the state is $24,805 per year.
 Director Charles L. Ryan is the head of Arizona’s Department of Justice and he is dedicated to public safety, running a humane correctional system with results towards rehabilitation and integration back into society after release.

 |Prison Name||Prison Type|